What is the objective of the ICT in Culture survey?

 The Regional Center for Studies on the Development of the Information Society (Cetic.br) is responsible for producing indicators on the availability and use of the Internet in Brazil, which serve as a reference for the formulation of public policies in various sectors.

-Cetic.br is a department of the Brazilian Network Information Center (NIC.br), linked to the Brazilian Internet Steering Committee (CGI.br), and acts as a Regional Center under the auspices of UNESCO for Latin America and the Portuguese-speaking countries of Africa.
+Cetic.br is a department of the Brazilian Network Information Center (NIC.br), linked to the Brazilian Internet Steering Committee (CGI.br), and acts as a Regional Center under the auspices of UNESCO for Latin America and the Portuguese-Speaking African Countries (Palop).

 More information:

-To learn more about Cetic.br and its research, click here.
+To learn more about Cetic.br and its surveys, click here.